Tom Burgmeier

 On August 3, 1980, while playing for the Boston Red Sox, Burgmeier moved from the pitcher's mound to left field with two outs in the bottom of the ninth inning.
 Skip Lockwood replaced Burgmeier on the mound and retired the final batter to save a 6–4 win over the Texas Rangers.
-Manager Don Zimmer elected to keep Tom in the game in case the batter got on base—in that case Burgmeier would have returned to the mound to face Mickey Rivers.
+Manager Don Zimmer elected to keep Burgmeier in the game in case the batter got on base—in which case Burgmeier would have returned to the mound to face Mickey Rivers.